oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-use-the-html-maxlength-attribute-on-input-fields-to-limit-number-of-characters-to-the-length-of-the-field-in-the-table/rule.md

 **Rule 1: **Whenever you have a data entry page you should always use the html maxlength attribute to limit number of characters to the length of the field in the table (except for numbers).

-**Rule 2:** Whenever you have a situation where you are using the HTML textarea (does not have the maxlength property) ​
+**Rule 2:** Whenever you have a situation where you are using the HTML textarea (does not have the maxlength property)

-Then you need to:​
+Then you need to:

 - add the JavaScript function eg. ValidateLength(control)
 - add 2 properties to every data control  eg. dataType="char" onkeyup="validateLength(this)"